 Water sports adventure is not just for adults to enjoy, kids love it too!
 Adventure Sports wants to make sure that fun at beach is endless with family and friends.

 With our kids menu, kids can finally enjoy paddle board and discover their love for adventure.

 Aside from kayaking, stand-up paddle board or SUP is also popular amongst water adventurers.
 Stand-up paddle board is more buoyant, longer and wider than traditional surfboards.
 This is an excellent choice for first-timers as you can explore different areas of the sport.
 Flat water boards are stable and wide.
 Therefore, we highly recommend this for beginners as it’s easy to manage.

-Stand-up paddle boarding or SUP is for all ages, even for small children accompanied by their parents fora chil led out adventure.
+Stand-up paddle boarding or SUP is for all ages, even for small children accompanied by their parents for a chill led out adventure.
 Even more, it is a healthy outdoor activity shared with family and friends.

 You don’t have to worry about not knowing how to swim.
-Everyone booked for this activity will be provided with a life jacket that serves as a buoyancy aid to help you float.
+Everyone booking booking for this activity will be provided with a life jacket that serves as a buoyancy aid to help you afloat.
 Our professional team will always keep an eye on you.

 Swimwear and towel.
 Wearing a proper swimwear can help you move comfortably.
 A safety jacket is provided by Adventure Sports.